Our campsites in the Ardennes and at the Lac du Der, Reims region

 No stay is complete without a guided tour of a château followed by a Champagne tasting!

-A camping holiday in the Champagne-Ardennes also provides a great base for walking some of the many signposted trails that criss-cross the area and exploring the region’s wine-growing heritage for yourself.
+A camping holiday near Reims also provides a great base for walking some of the many signposted trails that criss-cross the area and exploring the region’s wine-growing heritage for yourself.
 Just follow the signs marked “Route Touristique du Champagne”.

-Find out how the “wine of kings” is made and take one of the many wine-tasting courses available in Champagne, complete with workshops, visits and tastings.
+Find out how the “wine of kings” is made and take one of the many wine-tasting courses available during your Champagne holiday near Reims, complete with workshops, visits and tastings.

 Discover the history-charged sites of the Champagne-Ardennes region